 We reviewed safety records, incident reports, national patient safety alerts and minutes of meetings where these were discussed.
-For example, following an investigation the practice had strengthened their process for avoiding needle stick injuries during clinical procedures and had ensured staff were refreshed with the policy and took the required precautions.
+For example, the practice had strengthened their process for minor surgery procedures following an investigation and ensured appropriate support staff were available to assist during minor surgery.

 The practice had a process in place to act on alerts that may affect patient safety, for example from the Medicines and Healthcare products Regulatory Agency (MHRA).
-We reviewed a safety alert related to a medicine used to treat overactive bladder and found the practice had acted on the recommendation to be aware of a contradiction in prescribing this medicine to patients with severe uncontrolled hypertension (high blood pressure).
+We reviewed a safety alert related to a medicine used to treat depression and found that the practice had acted on the recommendation to be aware of potential life threatening side effects if this medicine was used in combination with certain other medicines.